 Chatbots sound almost human.
 They’re very direct with their answers, but the language they use often makes it feel like the answers were programmed.

-Chatbots are quite useful, helping businesses navigate customer concerns before having to direct someone to an actual representative.
+Chatbots (despite any fictional depictions of robots you may have heard or seen) are quite useful, helping businesses navigate customer concerns before having to direct someone to an actual representative.
 If thought of as the first line of defense to solving customers’ issues, they can be used for engagement, issue resolution, general questions or even closing business.
 Bottom line: they can get things done fast and sometimes without further involvement on the brand’s behalf.

 So why aren’t more people using them?